Set Up Your Hardware with Square for Restaurants

 Immediately release your finger when you see the orange lights.
 If you see red lights, you’ve held the button too long and you can try again.

-If you have trouble printing receipts, use the following tips for Ethernet interface, USB interface, and Bluetooth receipt printers.
+If you have trouble printing receipts, use the following tips for Ethernet interface, USB interface and Bluetooth receipt printers.

-Before you begin troubleshooting, ensure that your printer is connected to the correct Wi-Fi network.
+Before you begin troubleshooting, verify and ensure that your printer is connected to the correct Wi-Fi network.
 Visit Settings in your iPad (outside of the Square for Restaurants app), tap Wi-Fi and ensure that your device is connected to the correct network.

 If you are connected to Wi-Fi and have confirmed that it is the correct network, try these troubleshooting steps: